-Hot Yoga is what you get when Bikram trained individuals tried to change the sequence or the exact way to do the 26 basic poses.
-When people tried to add their own touches to their classes, it was decided that they were no longer able to call themselves “Bikram yoga.”
-So they call themselves Hot Yoga.
+Hot Yoga is what you get when Bikram-trained individuals tried to change the sequence of the exact way to do the 26 basic poses.
+When people tried to add their own touches to their classes, they were no longer able to call themselves “Bikram yoga.”
+So, they call themselves Hot Yoga.

-Iyengar yoga was developed by B.K.S.
-Iyengar.
-You will probably need props in an Iyengar class.
+B.K.S.
+Iyengar developed a style of yoga and named it after himself.
+You will probably need props when you practice this style of yoga.
 Blocks, straps, bolsters, and other popular yoga equipment will probably come in to play as you correctly position yourself during your practice.
 Alignment and precise sequencing are the defining characteristics of this type of yoga.

 Kundalini yoga is based on the idea that there is female energy coiled at the base of the spine like a snake.
 The point of Kundalini is to wake the snake.
 Lisa Fierer says, “Kundalini Yoga is a blend of Bhakti Yoga (the yogic practice of devotion and chanting), Raja Yoga (the practice of mediation/mental and physical control) and Shakti Yoga, (for the expression of power and energy).
 A well-taught Kundalini Yoga class leaves you feeling like you’ve gone to therapy, had an awesome workout in the gym, made it to your yoga mat and enjoyed a fun singing session with friends.
 The purpose of Kundalini Yoga is to provide a modality by which people can achieve their maximum creative potential, free themselves from Karma (the lasting effects of past actions) and realize their life purpose.”

 Vinyasa yoga can be rather athletic and rapid.
-It is designed to be fluid movement from pose to pose.
+Movements are fluid from pose to pose.
 Frequently, music is playing to help keep things moving.
 Your sequence will vary each class, depending on what your instructor has planned.

 Of all the different styles of yoga, Kundalini is the one that I know the least.
 Here is a nice, short 10 minute Kundalini workout.
 This should give you an idea about what you might expect in a class.